dmbarbour/wikilon/docs/ABC_Minimalist.md

 *Aside:* I won't introduce support for binaries yet - at least not before accelerators exist to simplify rendering within a program.

-### API for external linking and dictionaries
+### API for linking and dictionaries

+*Note:* This API will need some review upon introducing an AO-level linking model, e.g. with `{%word@source}`.
+Mostly, we may need to bind multiple dictionaries, one for each `source`.
+See also [Linking.md](Linking.md).
+I think the ideas below will hold, mostly.

 With program rewriting, dynamic linking is easy.
 Even when linking fails, computation may continue around the unknown token.
 Dynamic linking is advantageous for debugging because we can render a symbolic context after failure.
 Dynamic linking is convenient for separate compilation because we may load pre-compiled versions of code, and reuse them across multiple computations.
 So, I believe this is a worthy pursuit.

-To support separate compilation and other caching, I'll probably want a two-level linking format:
+To support separate compilation and other caching, I may want a two-level linking format:

         {%word} → ResourceID
         ResourceID → Program